nodeshift/nodeshift/README.md

 Options that you can specify on the command line, can also be passed as an options object to the API

+All methods are Promise based and will return a JSON object with information about each goal that is run.

+For example, if the `deploy` method was run, it would return something similar:

+    {
+        build: {
+            ... // build information
+        },
+        resources: [
+            ... // resources created
+        ],
+        appliedResources: [
+            ... // resources that were applied to the running cluster ]
+    }

 #### Example Usage

     const nodeshift = require('nodeshift');